World IBD Day 2022: 20 years of living with Ulcerative Colitis

 Providing a stool sample is a routine part of living with UC.
 Capturing, scooping and couriering a pot of your own poo across a city to hand it into a clinic for vital testing is definitely not good for your stress levels, though.
 The whole process is gross.
 There’s no two ways about it.

-“Will this be the day that the person next to me on this packed tube falls and accidentally rips my bag off my shoulder, thus sending my pot of shit trundling down the train carriage for everyone to see?
+“Will this be the day that the person next to me on this packed tube falls and accidentally rips my bag off my shoulder, thus sending my pot of poo trundling down the train carriage for everyone to see?
 Will the pot launch itself out of my bag of its own volition the moment I catch the eye of the stranger standing opposite me?
 Will this journey on this packed cylinder of hell ever actually end?”

 Just a handful of thoughts that float through my head on one of these perilous journeys.
 Solidarity to anyone who’s ever had to take a sample of bodily fluids into a public space before.